naidnegib/integrity/README.md

   -p, --absolutepath    Save absolute path
   -a, --all             Include all.
 Do NOT ignore files and folders stating
                         with dot (.)
+  -e, --empty           Do not write hash files into empty folders (leaving
+                        them empty)
   -r, --recursive       Process subfolders recursively -j, --json            Check/Save hash file using JSON format instead of YAML -c, --csv             Generate a CSV file (; delimited) detailing all the